 The sequence of redundancy versions is 0, 2, 3, 1.
 The variable CURRENT_IRV is an index into the sequence of redundancy versions.
 This variable is updated modulo 4.

-New transmissions and retransmissions either for a given SC period in sidelink communication or in V2X sidelink communication are performed on the resource indicated in the sidelink grant as specified in subclause 5.14.1.1 and with the MCS configured by upper layers (if configured) unless selected below.
+New transmissions and retransmissions either for a given SC period in sidelink communication or in V2X sidelink communication are performed on the resource indicated in the sidelink grant as specified in subclause 5.14.1.1 and with the MCS selected as specified in subclause 5.14.1.1 .

 If the sidelink process is configured to perform transmissions of multiple MAC PDUs for V2X sidelink communication the process maintains a counter SL_RESOURCE_RESELECTION_COUNTER.
 For other configurations of the sidelink process, this counter is not available.